sakerhetspolisen/brew-auto-upgrade/README.md

 Us Gen Z's are the laziest generation out there, and the last thing we and everyone else wants to do is remember to update our packages. <i>"Tommy, don't forget to update your packages before you go visit Nanny!"</i>💀

 ### Why should I care?
 🪲 **Bug-free -** Old packages can have bugs that make things break or act weird.
-Updates usually fix those bugs so stuff works better.

 🥷 **Hackerman?
 No thank you. -** Hackers love old software.
-Updates patch up security holes that bad guys could take advantage of.
+Updates patch up security holes.

-💨**Smooooooth -** Other software on your computer might expect the latest versions to be installed.
-No update, no fun.
+💨**Smooooooth -** Software on your computer might expect the latest versions to be installed.

 ### Thanks to my predecessors, but it wasn't good enough

 Tons of ready-made solutions exist (brew-autoupdate which [stopped being official March 2024](https://github.com/Homebrew/brew/pull/16822)), but all of them fail to be easy to set up or are way too hard to understand how they work.
 I wanted to keep it simple.

+## My simple script...

+... runs brew update, upgrade, upgrade --cask, and brew cleanup once per day.

+... executes automatically when you first log in to your Mac.

+... shows a notification when updates complete successfully.

+... displays an error notification if updates fail, and opens the log file.

 ## Installation
 It will take under 1 minute I promise!